flatironinstitute/sciware/07_RemoteWork/content.md

 ForwardX11Trusted yes
 ```

-* Many application need trusted (same as `-Y`) but beware of security implications (e.g., keylogging).
+* Many application need trusted (same as `-Y`) but beware of security implications (e.g., keylogging)
 * Without trusted, there is a timeout (default 20 min), after which X11 will stop working.
-To disable:
+Disable with

         ForwardX11Timeout 0